HubReb/basicToDo/README.md

 - Suggestions of new ToDos
 - Subtasks: Add subtasks to a ToDo entry to break big tasks into smaller ones.
 - Reminder: Set a date to have the task finished and be reminded of the upcoming deadline.

-### Code base
-  -  Refactoring of the frontend for better modularity
-  -  Refactoring of the backend to improve software design